dendronhq/dendron-site/playbooks/templates/dendron.template.release.md

 ## Thank You

-Last and most of all, a big **thanks** to all these people that contributed issues and suggestions during this release.
+Last and most of all, a big **thanks** to the following gardeners that brought up issues and contributed fixes to this release.

 {% for ent in contributors %}
 - [{{ ent.name }}]({{ ent.profile }})